stadium-software/collapse-controls/README.md

 ```

 ## Page Setup
-1. Drag a control to a page
+1. Drag any control to a page
 2. Assign a classname to the control (e.g. collapse-control)

 ## Page.Load Setup